sjbartley/SuiteFrame/Readme.md

 This environment allows scripts in folder 'src' to be copied, built or packed to folder 'dist'.

-All files in 'dist' should be synchronised to a folder in the NetSuite file cabinet.
+All files in folder 'dist' should be synchronised to a folder in the NetSuite file cabinet.

 Example scripts bundled:

-1) A version of NetSuite Upload is copied to dist/native.
+1) A version of NetSuite Upload is copied to folder /dist/native.
-2) A TypeScript refactor of Tim Dietrich's SuiteQL API Restlet is transpiled to dist/lib.
+2) A TypeScript refactor of Tim Dietrich's SuiteQL API Restlet is transpiled to folder /dist/lib.
-3) A Typescript refactor of Tim Dietrich's example SuiteFrame utility is packed to dist/pack/sf.
+3) A Typescript refactor of Tim Dietrich's example SuiteFrame utility is packed to folder /dist/pack/sf.

 ## VS Code

-The VS Code 'netsuite-upload' extension allows 'dist' to be synchronised/uploaded to NetSuite (<https://github.com/netsuite-upload-org/netsuite-upload>).
+The VS Code 'netsuite-upload' extension allows deplyment files to be synchronised to NetSuite (<https://github.com/netsuite-upload-org/netsuite-upload>).

 ## Installation

 1) `npm i` to install node modules.
 2) `npm run build` or `npm run watch` to create files in 'dist'.
+3) If using VS Code, install the 'netsuite-upload' extension.
+Manually upload and deploy /dist/native/vscodeExtensionRestlet.js in NetSuite.

 ## Deployed Files